 Easy and Fast Ricotta Pasta

-You can’t get much easier than a five ingredient pasta (plus pasta water!)
+You can’t get much easier than a six ingredient pasta (plus pasta water!)
 I chose to use spaghetti because I like to twirl my pasta.
 I tend to think spaghetti-adjacent pastas (fettuccine, linguine, etc.) are more fun to eat.
 But any pasta is fine because this is pretty much a pantry clean-out recipe.

 I like this recipe so much that I might start buying ricotta cheese just to make it!

 Ricotta Pasta | A Perfect Recipe for Leftover Ricotta

 - ½ lb pasta of your choice I like spaghetti!

 - 1 tbsp olive oil

 - ½ tsp red pepper flakes up to 1 tsp if you like a lot of spice

 - 1 cup ricotta cheese whole milk is best

 - ¼ cup Pecorino Romano (or Parmesan) cheese grated; plus a bit more for serving